ARMmbed/mbed-cli/README.md

 #### Macros

-You can specify macros in your command-line using the -D option.
+You can specify macros in your command-line using the `-D` option.
 For example:

 ```
-$ mbed compile -t GCC_ARM -m K64F -c -DUVISOR_PRESENT
+$ mbed compile -t GCC_ARM -m K64F -c -D UVISOR_PRESENT
 ```

 #### Compiling in debug mode